-I loved doing youth ministry but I wasn’t without doubts of whether or not I should be doing it for the rest of my life.
-I would be lying if I said the wrestling matches ended when I realized I had indeed been called into youth ministry and I accepted my first full-time position.
-The question of calling is one that I revisit multiple times a year and I continually have to evaluate and remind myself.
+I loved doing youth ministry but doubted whether I should do it for the rest of my life.
+I’d be lying if I said the wrestling matches ended when I realized God had indeed called me into youth ministry and I accepted my first full-time position.
+I revisit the question of calling multiple times a year and continually must evaluate and remind myself.

 Can you be passionate about God, be called to ministry, have an amazing ministry career and not be passionate about students?
 Yes, just not in youth ministry.
-If the answer to either of those questions is “no,” then maybe you have your answer.
+If the answer to either question is “no,” then maybe you have your answer.

 What is your motivation for wanting to be in youth ministry?
-There are plenty of poor reasons to be in youth ministry.
-I have heard and seen everything from people wanting the popularity of being in charge, to reliving their high school days, to simply just wanting a paycheck.
-Which, come on, if you are in youth ministry already you know it can’t be about the paycheck!
+Plenty of poor reasons to be in the field exist.
+I’ve heard and seen everything from people wanting the popularity of being in charge, to reliving their high school days, to simply just wanting a paycheck.
+Which, come on, if you’re in youth ministry already, you know it can’t be about the paycheck!

 Check out this post (Three Terrible Reasons to Become a Youth Pastor) for more commonly used poor reasons.
 Ask yourself, “What is my motivation for wanting to be in youth ministry?”
 If it’s not to reach and guide students into a relationship with Jesus, then maybe you have your answer about your calling.